MooersLab/pymolsnips/README.md

 Snippets for other program languages are found [here](https://github.com/tommyshem/micro-snippets-plugin/tree/master/snippets).

 `Alt-S` is mapped to the `snippet0insert` command which inserts the snippet specified by a tabtrigger name.
-`Alt-W` advances the cursort to the next tabstop.
+`Alt-W` advances the cursor to the next tab stop.
 `Alt-A` ends the editing the snippet.
 `Alt-D` deletes the snippet that is being edited.

 A lexer for syntax highlighting is in the file called `pml.yaml`.
-This file can be donwloaded from the [`micropymolsnips`](https://github.com/MooersLab/pymolsnips/tree/master/micropymolsnips) folder above.
+This file can be downloaded from the [`micropymolsnips`](https://github.com/MooersLab/pymolsnips/tree/master/micropymolsnips) folder above.
 This lexer is stored in the hidden folder `.config/micro/syntax` which you will need to create.

 ```bash